Financial Reporting | User Docs | Striven

 Note: This Search menu also offers a Saved Search option to remember your filters for future use.

-The available columns on this report include Account, Type, Transaction #, Date, Customer/Vendor, Item/Location, Debit, and Credit.
+The available columns on this report include Account, Type, Transaction #, Date, Customer/Vendor, Item/Location, Class, Debit, and Credit.

 • Note: If the Foreign Currency checkbox is checked, the Exchange Rate/ Currency Symbol and Foreign Debit/Credit columns will also display.